 - Follow written and oral direction and instructions.

-- Obtain information through interview; work fairly and courteously with the public; handle multiple case assignments; and work effectively with interruptions.
+- Handle multiple case assignments and work effectively with interruptions.

 - Analyze situations quickly and objectively and determine proper course of action within established guidelines and parameters.